-- 4. View the following information below the Focus buttons:
+- 4. View the following information in the Image and Display area, below the Focus buttons:

 - Current Exposure

 - Current Gain

-- Current Iris
+- · Current Iris

-- Last Known Light Level

 - 5. Adjust the video image as required.

 You can either use a preset configuration, or you can create your own custom configuration.
 Use the Preset drop-down menu to select the preferred configuration: